yangyaw1/Embryo_SA_with_FGF/README.md

 # How to use the gene file

-1: The name for the gene file is "XXX_gene.timestamp.pqr" in "signal" folder where XXX is the file name you can modify in main file.
+1: The name for the gene file is <code>XXX_gene.timestamp.txt</code> in <code>signal</code> folder where XXX is the file name you can modify in main file.
 The timestamp is the simulation time (16C: 39000, 32C: 75000, 64C: 95000, 128C beginning: 120000, 128C mid: 160000, end of simulation: 260000)

 2: The file contains several rows and columns.
 Each row is one cell.
 The column shows gene expression information: